Health and Safety

 'Four Steps to safety' encourages employees to consider whether they are in a safe place, have a safe system of work, are equipped with the correct safe tools, machinery and equipment; and make sure their colleagues are also safe.

 'Observe, Engage, Improve' and 'Don't Walk By' empowers our people to recognise and challenge the actions of others, regardless of the environment.
 Whether it's a spilled drink or strewn cable, or promoting best practice or a positive attitude, we aim to set an example to others.
 It's not just about raising a concern or praising individuals, it's also about taking action to improve the situation or share with others.

-We record observations using an innovative mobile health and safety, quality and environmental performance management tool called YellowJacket.
-This allows us to create actions, make observations and measure progress towards safer work environments.
+We record health and safety observations using an innovative mobile app which records health and safety, quality and environmental performance.
+YellowJacket allows us to create actions, make health and safety observations and measure progress towards safer working environments.